 - Comparative analysis of contrasting definitions and approaches concerning the poverty threshold.

 - Theory of needs, definition and measurement of needs, poverty threshold as the necessary income covering needs.

 - The relationship between the value of labour power and absolute poverty –the “reserve army of labor” and the “working poor”.

 - Methodological issues concerning the estimation of all necessary household expenses – food, shelter, clothing, health, transportation, education, childcare, recreation, telecommunications etc.

 - The welfare state, its retreat and the related rise of poverty

-- In this conference we particularly welcome papers that also focus on Labour and popular mobilization against poverty and the retreat of the welfare state.
+- In this conference we particularly welcome papers that also focus on labour and popular mobilization against poverty, the living conditions of immigrants and the retreat of the welfare state.
 For example how and in what way are trade unions and other pro-workers organizations shaping anti-poverty discourses, what are their strategies – successes and weaknesses

 Papers and stream proposals can be submitted on iippe.org by 1 April 2016, ticking the Poverty Working Group as pertinent to the proposal.
 Alternatively, please contact the Poverty Working Group coordinator George Labrinidis (email@example.com).

 For further information, please visit IIPPE website http://iippe.org/wp/

 IIPPE Poverty Working Group